CapiSys-Inc/ata-programming-course/data/index.md

 Please see the [Support and assistance](/support-and-assistance) page for more details.

 Use Discord primarily for communication.
 You can be in contact with the course teachers by e-mail ohjelmoinnin-mooc@helsinki.fi.

-## Timetable

-The course will be open until the end of the year 2024.

 ## Lectures